AnalyticsAutomated/CommandRunner/README.rst

 out_glob is an array of file suffixes which we want to gather up when the command completes.

-Not that only tmp_id, tmp_path and command are required.
+Note that only tmp_id, tmp_path and command are required.
 Omitting input_data or out_glob assumes that there are respectively no input files to write or output files to gather.

 The line r.run_cmd(success_params=[0]) runs the command string provided.

-The command string supports some limited interpolation.
-First anything labeled $INPUT or $OUTPUT will be replaced with the input_string and output_string. $OPTIONS will interpolate a dictionary of switches and values.
-$FLAGS will interpolate an array of flags.

-In the given example "ls /tmp > $OUTPUT" will become "ls /tmp > out.file".
-Additionally We can also provide an array of unix exits statuses we consider to be successful exists, default is [0].
-Any command will be run so this is potentially very dangerous.
-The exit status of the command is returned.

-Once complete if ou_globs have been provided and the files were output then the contents of those files can be found in the dict r.output_data. which has the same form as the input_data dict:
+Once complete if out_globs have been provided and the files were output then the contents of those files can be found in the dict r.output_data. which has the same {Filename:Data_string} form as the input_data dict:

 { "output.file" : "THIS IS MY PROCESSED DATA"}

 r.tidy() cleans up deleting any input and output files and the temporary working directory.
-Any data in the output file is read in to r.output_data
+Any data in the output file is available in to r.output_data

 Grid Engine Quirks
 ------------------

 geRunner uses python DRMAA to submit jobs.
-A consequence of this is that $INPUT,
-$OUTPUT, $FLAGS and $OPTIONS in the command string is NOT supported as per local runner.
-Instead the Flag and Options passed are flattened to an args array

-    [$FLAGS, $OPTIONS]
+A consequence of this a command string is not constructed in quite the same way.
+The first portion of the command string is split off as a command.
+Subsequence portions are tokenised and added to a params array to be passed to DRMAA

 The Options dict is flattened to a key:value list.
 You can include or omit as many of those as you'd like options as you like.
 Any instance of the string